Meeting-Baas/meeting-mcp/README.md

   - Build the project with error output redirected to stderr
   - Run the server with the `MCP_FROM_CLAUDE=true` environment variable to indicate it's running from Claude Desktop
 - `headers` contains the API key for authentication
+- `botConfig` allows you to customize the bot's appearance and behavior:
+  - `name`: The name displayed for the bot in meetings (default: "Claude Assistant")
+  - `image`: URL to a publicly accessible image to use as the bot's avatar (optional)
+  - `entryMessage`: Message the bot will send when joining a meeting (optional)

 ## Integration with Cursor